G-GraceCode/Gatezone_Bank/README.md

 <a href="https://youtu.be/PuOVqP_cjkE?feature=shared" target="_blank"><img src="https://github.com/sujatagunale/EasyRead/assets/151519281/1736fca5-a031-4854-8c09-bc110e3bc16d" /></a>
 -->
 ## <a name="introduction">🤖 Introduction</a>
-Built with Next.js, Horizon is a financial SaaS platform that connects to multiple bank accounts, displays transactions in real-time, allows users to transfer money to other platform users, and manages their finances altogether.
+Built with Next.js, Gatezone is a financial SaaS platform that connects to multiple bank accounts, displays transactions in real-time, allows users to transfer money to other platform users, and manages their finances altogether.

 ## <a name="tech-stack">⚙️ Tech Stack</a>